Content Strategy

 3. Convert when they're ready with content mapped to every stage of the buying process

 Most B2B companies focus entirely on step three.
 They create product pages, case studies, and demo requests.
-But they have no top-of-funnel content bringing people in.
-The pipeline stays empty.
+They have no top-of-funnel content bringing people in.
+The pipeline stays empty because awareness content is missing entirely.

 The Content Funnel for B2B